2020: COVID-19 Couldn’t Stop These New Restaurants From Opening

 Local taco truck El Jefecito now has a brick and mortar restaurant at 4910 Hillsborough Rd. in North Durham.
 The restaurant features the same delicious menu as the food truck (still in operation) along with a couple of new menu items.

-Along with many restaurants reopening for partial dine-in and continuing to provide their food to-go, some restaurants have revamped and reimagined their offerings, including Saint James Seafood, which is currently operating with curbside and take out as Jimmy’s Dockside To-Go.
+Along with many restaurants reopening for partial dine-in and continuing to provide their food to-go, some restaurants have revamped and reimagined their offerings to include new curbside pickup and takeout options.
 And some spaces, like Alley Twenty Six, have added a “store,” like Mixers & Mercantile, which is located in their former dining room area.
 New items are available every week, from made-to-order sandwiches to cocktail syrups.

 Even with the pandemic lingering on, there are still more openings to look forward to.
 Here are a few places moving forward with plans to open soon.
 Two Roosters, which has opened two successful ice cream shops in the Triangle, is expanding to Durham and making good progress at its Golden Belt location.